 There is one internal flat-fielding lamp (Hal+Hal) provided by the FCU plus the possibility to make dome flatfields.
-The internal lamp provides a well-exposed2, smooth continuum spectra from approximately 380 nm to 650 nm^3 within reasonably short exposure times (see Table 4.2).
-Below 380 nm4 peak S/N in individual flatfield exposures at the center of the blaze function of each order falls rapidly to ~50 in the bluest order.
-Above ~650 nm5 the internal flats suffer from fringing effects for which domeflats can be useful to correct.
+The internal lamp provides a well-exposed2, smooth continuum spectra from approximately $380 \,\mathrm{nm}$ to $650 \,\mathrm{nm}^3$ within reasonably short exposure times (see Table 4.2).
+Below $380 \,\mathrm{nm}^4$ peak S/N in individual flatfield exposures at the center of the blaze function of each order falls rapidly to ~ 50 in the bluest order.

 The flatfield spectra provide a good correction of the blaze function of the echelle.
-They are also useful to correct for the pixel-to-pixel variation in CCD sensitivity as a function of the impinging wavelength of the light and to correct for the structures introduced by imperfections of the fibre geometry (fibre function6).
-The same cautions regarding stability depending on air pressure and
+They are also useful to correct for the pixel-to-pixel variation in CCD sensitivity as a function of the impinging wavelength of the light and to correct for the structures introduced by imperfections of the fibre geometry (fibre function5).
+The same cautions regarding stability depending on air pressure and temperature mentioned for the wavelength calibration in section 4.3 also apply to flatfields.
+Internal flatfield exposures can also be attached to science OBs, as could dome flatfields, however the overhead for dome flatfields is prohibitive.

-$^{^{2}}$ Peak S/N in individual flat field exposures at the center of the blaze function of each order of ~ 500 or more.
+2Peak S/N in individual flatfield exposures at the center of the blaze function of each order of \sim 500 or more.